feichao93/temme/readme-en.md

 // }
 ```

-If you are very familiar with temme, you could start with this [stackoverflow example](/examples/stackoverflow/readme.md).
+If you are not familiar with temme, you could start with this [stackoverflow example](/examples/stackoverflow/readme.md).
 There are some short examples in the online playground.
 [This example](https://temme.js.org?example=github-commits) extracts commits information from GitHub commits page, including time, author, commit message and links.
 [This example](https://temme.js.org?example=github-issues) extract issues information from GitHub issues page, including title, assignee and number of comments.

 ## Documentation